EU AI Act Regulatory Matrix visualization with risk categories and compliance framework

 The German Dual Strategy: Regulation & Promotion

-AI Investments since 2019
+AI investments since 2019

-Mission AI Budget
+Budget Mission AI

 16

-Regulatory Specialties in Germany
+Regulatory Specifics in Germany

 German Compliance Requirements

-• GDPR Integration: Data protection and AI regulation must be considered together
+• GDPR integration: Data protection and AI regulation must be considered together

-German Market Opportunities for You
+German Market Opportunities

 Mission AI

-32 million € budget for AI quality standards and SME innovation.
+EUR 32M budget for AI quality standards and SME innovation.
 If you're an SME, you can benefit from consulting and funding.

 Regulatory Sandboxes